colin78/colin78.github.io/_pages/research.md

 3. Razonable R, **Pawlowski C**, et. al. <a href="https://pubmed.ncbi.nlm.nih.gov/34485873/">Casirivimab-Imdevimab treatment is associated with reduced rates of hospitalization among high-risk patients with mild to moderate coronavirus disease-19.</a> EClinicalMedicine, 2021.
 4. Ganesh R, **Pawlowski C**, et. al. <a href="https://pubmed.ncbi.nlm.nih.gov/34411003/">Intravenous bamlanivimab use associates with reduced hospitalization in high-risk patients with mild to moderate COVID-19.</a> J Clin Invest., 2021.
 5. Donadio G, Choudhary M, Lindemer E, **Pawlowski C**, Soundararajan V. <a href="https://pubmed.ncbi.nlm.nih.gov/34579210/">Counties with Lower Insurance Coverage and Housing Problems Are Associated with Both Slower Vaccine Rollout and Higher COVID-19 Incidence.</a> Vaccines, 2021.
-6.	**Pawlowski C**, et. al. <a href="https://www.cell.com/med/fulltext/S2666-6340(21)00238-5">FDA-authorized COVID-19 vaccines are effective per real-world evidence synthesized across a multi-state health system.
-Med, 2021.
+6.	**Pawlowski C**, et. al. <a href="https://www.cell.com/med/fulltext/S2666-6340(21)00238-5">FDA-authorized COVID-19 vaccines are effective per real-world evidence synthesized across a multi-state health system.</a> Med, 2021.
 7. Venkatakrishnan A, **Pawlowski C**, et. al. <a href="https://www.nature.com/articles/s41746-021-00484-7">Mapping each pre-existing condition’s association to short-term and long-term COVID-19 complications.</a> NPJ Dig.
 Med., 2021.
 8.	**Pawlowski C**, et. al. <a href="https://www.thelancet.com/journals/lanepe/article/PIIS2666-7762(22)00080-1/fulltext">Cerebral Venous Sinus Thrombosis is not Significantly Linked to COVID-19 Vaccines or Non-COVID Vaccines in a Large Multi-State Health System.</a> Journal of Stroke and Cerebrovascular Diseases, 2021.
 9.	**Pawlowski C**, et. al. <a href="https://www.thelancet.com/journals/eclinm/article/PIIS2589-5370(21)00054-7/fulltext">Enoxaparin is associated with lower rates of mortality than unfractionated Heparin in hospitalized COVID-19 patients.</a> EClinicalMedicine, 2021.